samgabrail/env0-jenkins-terraform/README.md

 Now that we have Jenkins running, we can configure Terraform.

 ## Configure Azure

 Follow the guide [Azure Provider: Authenticating using a Service Principal with a Client Secret](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_client_secret#creating-a-service-principal-in-the-azure-portal) to create an application and service principal.

+## Jenkins Credentials

+We now need to add the Azure credentials and the private key and username for Ansible to access the generated VM.

 ### Store Jenkins Data